turingschool/front-end-curriculum/lessons/promises.md

 The callback pattern is wildly popular because it's easy to implement.
 But, it has a few problems:

-- You're giving away your code to be executed later.
+* You're giving away your code to be executed later.
-  - You can hope that this will be when you expect and as many times as you expect.
+  * You can hope that this will be when you expect and as many times as you expect.
 But no promises (pun unintended, but I'm going with it).
-  - You can store/cache the results anywhere.
-You get access to the data in that callback function and that's it.
-If you need that data again, you're going to have to make another request.
-Bummer.
-  - Doing things like executing callbacks in parallel and waiting for all of them to come back is tricky.
+  * Doing things like executing callbacks in parallel and waiting for all of them to come back is tricky.
-  - Doing things in series where one callback hands its data to the next callback is also tricky.
+  * Doing things in series where one callback hands its data to the next callback is also tricky.
 (This has the delightful nickname of "callback hell.")
-  - Error handing is inherently broken.
+  * Error handing is inherently broken.
 There are a bunch of clever ways around this:
-    - Pass two callbacks—one for a successful outcome and one for an unsuccessful outcome.
+    * Pass two callbacks—one for a successful outcome and one for an unsuccessful outcome.
-    - Use the Node.js "error-first" style of callbacks where the first argument is always an error object, which is typically set to `null` in the event that we reached a successful outcome.
+    * Use the Node.js "error-first" style of callbacks where the first argument is always an error object, which is typically set to `null` in the event that we reached a successful outcome.
 This is incredibly pessimistic.

-### When to use Promises
-Let's get a common question out of the way first: "When am I going to use promises?"

-The short answer: whenever you're handed a promise by an API you didn't write, where the author chose to use promises.
-This includes many modern browser APIs such as `fetch`.

-When you read the documentation for a library that uses promises, one of the first sentences will likely say 'this is a promise-based library'.
-There are some APIs that still use callbacks rather than promises (the `geolocation` API, for example).
-You'll want to read the documentation closely to see if the library expects you to use a promise or callback.

-### Advantages of Promises
-Okay, so what are some of the advantages of promises?

-- You are getting an IOU that you're holding on to rather than giving your code away as you would with promises.
-- Error handling is less broken.
-It's not a silver bullet.
-Synchronous functions either `return` or throw an error.
-In a similar vein, your promises will either become *fulfilled* by a value or become *rejected* with an error.
-- You can catch errors along the way and deal with them in a way that is *similar* to synchronous code.
-- Chaining promises is easy and does not result in callback hell.

-But wait, there's more.

-- `Promise.all` takes an array of promises and waits until all of the promises are resolved.
-This solves the nastiness involved in doing this with callbacks.
-- `Promise.race` takes an array of promises and resolves as soon as any one of them fulfill.
-This would allow you to hit 3 API endpoints and then move on when we heard back from whichever one came back first.

-jQuery is nice enough to support both callbacks and promises.
+Let's take a look at some more intricate examples of the callback pattern:

 ```js
 $.getJSON('/api/students.json', (students) => {